Christianity and Judaism: Covenant theology

 Christians believe that God has established a New Covenant with people through Jesus, as recorded in the Gospels, Acts of the Apostles, Epistles, and other books collectively called the New Testament (the word testament attributed to Tertullian is commonly interchanged with the word covenant).
 For some Christians, such as Roman Catholics and Orthodox Christians, this New Covenant includes authoritative sacred traditions and canon law.
 Others, especially Protestants, reject the authority of such traditions and instead hold to the principle of sola scriptura, which accepts only the Bible itself as the final rule of faith and practice.
 Anglicans do not believe in sola scriptura.
-For them scripture is the longest leg of a 3-legged stool: scripture, tradition and reason.
+For them, scripture is the longest leg of a 3-legged stool: scripture, tradition, and reason.
 Scripture cannot stand on its own since it must be interpreted in the light of the Church's patristic teaching and ecumenical creeds.
 Additionally, some denominations include the "oral teachings of Jesus to the Apostles", which they believe have been handed down to this day by apostolic succession.

-Christians refer to the biblical books about Jesus as the New Testament, and to the canon of Hebrew books as the Old Testament.
+Christians refer to the canonized books about Jesus as the New Testament and to the canon of the Hebrew Bible as the Old Testament.
 Judaism does not accept the retronymic labeling of its sacred texts as the "Old Testament", and some Jews refer to the New Testament as the Christian Testament or Christian Bible.
 Judaism rejects all claims that the Christian New Covenant supersedes, abrogates, fulfills, or is the unfolding or consummation of the covenant expressed in the Written and Oral Torahs.
 Therefore, just as Christianity does not accept that Mosaic law has any authority over Christians, Judaism does not accept that the New Testament has any religious authority over Jews.